 Why we revise our standards

 The revision of our technical documentation is at the heart of our work.
-Since 2016, we have revised several documents, a process that has involved the whole PEFC alliance, hundreds of experts and thousands of stakeholders.
-And we are not finished yet.
+This involves the whole PEFC alliance, hundreds of experts, and thousands of stakeholders.

 By reviewing our standards, we can ensure that they incorporate latest scientific research, practical experiences and best practices from the field.
 Just as important, it enables us to take into account the evolving values, expectations and aspirations of society towards sustainable forest management.
 It also provides the opportunity to build on the experiences we and our stakeholders have gained from the use of the standards.